mattkelly/KeccakInPython/ReadMe.txt

 Notes
 -------

-The original code for this was taken form http://keccak.noekeon.org/
+The original code for this was taken from http://keccak.noekeon.org/

 The goal of this modified version is to match the software interface specified here: